Introduction

 You don't need much: a mat or rug, 10 minutes, and a spot where the baby won't crawl over you (naptime works).
 Do each move for 40 seconds, rest 20 seconds, repeat the circuit twice.
 That's 10 minutes total.
 Aim for 3-4 times a week, whenever you can steal the time.

-1. Modified Plank
+1. Changed Plank

 How to Do It: Rest on your forearms and knees, body straight from head to hips.
 Hold steady, breathing slow.
 Lift to toes if you're ready.